Spider web: Communal spider webs

 Occasionally, a group of spiders may build webs together in the same area.

 Massive flooding in Pakistan during the 2010 monsoon drove spiders above the waterline, into trees.
 The result was trees covered with spider webs.

 One such web, reported in 2007 at Lake Tawakoni State Park in Texas, measured 200 yd across.
 Entomologists believe it may be the result of social cobweb spiders or of spiders building webs to spread out from one another.
 There is no consensus on how common this occurrence is.

 In Brazil, there have been two instances of a phenomenon that became known as "raining spiders"; communal webs made by "social" spiders that cover such wide gaps and which strings are so difficult to see that hundreds of spiders seem to be floating in the air.
 The first occurred in Santo Antônio da Platina, Paraná, in 2013, and involved Anelosimus eximius individuals; the second was registered in Espírito Santo do Dourado, Minas Gerais, in January 2019, and involved Parawixia bistriata individuals.

+A web over 100 m2 built by thousands of Tegenaria domestica (which was not previously known to form colonies) and shared by Prinerigone vagans was found in the Sulfur Cave between Greece and Albania.

+The discoverers hypothesize that the darkness and size difference allow P. vagans not to be predated by the larger T. domestica.

+The colony is sustained by an abundance of chemoautotrophic bacteria and its predators.